roshansingh1236/tasksmate/README.md

 ### 🚀 **TasksMate Pro** (Premium)
 **₹699 / Month**

-Unlock the full power of TaskMate for teams and businesses.
+Unlock the full power of tasksmate for teams and businesses.

 **Everything in SoloMate, PLUS:**